 2. Create Your Agenda

 Decide the agenda before you book, so you can determine your needs, everything from room space and lighting to food and activities.
 It’s important to be mindful of what you are trying to achieve with your retreat.
 Do you need quiet space for in-depth small group discussions or do you require outdoor space for team-building games and activities?
 The type of food served at your retreat can also have a big impact on the mood of the event, whether you’re looking for comfort food or healthy options.
-Some event spaces, like Earle Brown, offer onsite catering, made fresh daily.
+Some event spaces, like The Heritage Center, offer onsite catering, made fresh daily.
 Venues with onsite catering offer added ease in planning, since you can work with the same event planner for all aspects of the event.

 3. Book Your Space Early

 Get your space reserved as far as a year out, if possible.
 The sooner, the better.
 Think about what types of spaces you need.
-At Earle Brown Heritage Center, people typically book a combination of spaces, with separate areas for meeting and eating, according to Mary Spah.
+At The Heritage Center, people typically book a combination of spaces, with separate areas for meeting and eating, according to Mary Spah.
 Both indoor and outdoor spaces provide great opportunities for your retreat.
 For most retreats, it is essential to have larger rooms for discussions as well as smaller breakout rooms.

 4. Determine if you need an outside facilitator